I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 II.
 Chinese Mingding Doctrine: Characteristics of Continuous Renewal and Progress

-Continuously Updating, Never Rigid
+Continuously Renew, Never Stagnate

 Avoid the Bad Habit of Explaining, Focus on Improvement

 - Explanation is meaningless because it hinders improvement.
-We should devote all our energy to improvement, rather than making excuses for our mistakes.
+We should devote all our energy to improvement rather than making excuses for our mistakes.

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research

-Unresolved Problems Mean Incomplete Learning
+Unresolved Problems Indicate Incomplete Learning

 - God's power far exceeds what we do.
 We are far from the "ceiling."
 Every unresolved problem is our "research project."